 This is the BEST, once-in-a-lifetime benefit of the trip.
-Your Guest Assistance pass allows you to use the FAST PASS line at every ride that has one and the Handicap entrance for rides that don’t have FAST PASS.
+Your Genie Wishes pass allows you to use the FAST PASS line at every ride that has one and the Handicap entrance for rides that don’t have FAST PASS.
 So, you may have to wait 10-15 minutes in the FAST PASS line for some rides.

-We visited during peak season and our Guest Assistance Pass saved us hours of standing in line and chasing for FAST PASSES.
+We visited during peak season and our pass saved us hours of standing in line and chasing for FAST PASSES.
 On the Small World ride, the Handicap line was long too, and the ride attendant walked us to a different entrance and put us right on the ride.

-Carry your Guest Assistance Pass in the lanyard provided by Give Kids the World.
+Carry your Genie Wishes Pass in a lanyard.
+A lanyard will probably be provided by Give Kids the World.
 You’ll need to show it to every ride attendant.
 Have your child wear his/her Give Kids the World button.
-You may want to dress him/her in a Make-a-Wish t-shirt too, but it’s not essential.
+You may want to dress him/her and your family in a Make-a-Wish t-shirts too, but it’s not essential.

-You’ll receive a PhotoPass card with your passes at Give Kids the World.
+You’ll receive a Memory Maker card with your passes at Give Kids the World.
 Give it to every photographer you see in the Disney parks to collect great family photos of your trip.
 Also use it after riding attractions that take photos.

 - Entrance to VIP lounges